What We Do

 Urban Community Change (RUX, pronounced "ruckus") major.
 The courses for this soon-to-be-approved interdisciplinary undergraduate major build students’ knowledge, skills, commitment and vision concerning community and social change, preparing them for jobs or further education in this field or in cross-sector professions that value these competencies.
 Click here for course listings

 What Does Being Democratically Engaged Mean?

 Our vision of democratically engaged citizens, including youth and young adults: those that have the knowledge, skills and affective resources needed to make real, substantive change both on particular issues of policy as well as within themselves and others.
 Democratic engagement means rigorous knowledge of history and current material realities- local, national and international; and it means a growth mindset towards the skills needed to establish relationships, engage groups, communicate across difference, analyze power and issues, create campaigns, and move institutions through policy and governance toward greater justice and equity.
 Lastly, it means having a vision of a society that promotes the equity and well-being of its citizens through just laws, systems and policies, which means - currently - having hope, courage, creativity, and openness, and the means to rejuvenate those attitudes and visions through community and connection.

-We create support and connection for urban communities, youth, young adults, and their allies, through running or incubating ad hoc and ongoing programs such as:
+We create support and connection for urban communities, youth, young adults, and their allies, currently through two ongoing efforts:

 United to End Racism RUCCAS is the incubator for UER, an affiliated multi-racial peer support network for faculty, staff, students and community

 We serve as an incubator and backbone organization for new and growing urban organizing and education collaborations.
-We are currently in partnership with many community organizations, listed here, where our students serve as interns and learn beside professionals in the field.
+We work in partnership with many community organizations, our current list is here, where our students serve as interns and learn beside professionals in the field.
 Partner organizations can access university resources such as space, expertise and networks.
 Additionally, RUCCAS is currently serving as an active incubator and collaborator with:

 Center for Youth Development Professionals.
 CYPD was founded to fill a significant gap in the region: support and rigorous professional development for out-of-school-time professionals.